Ghailen-Ben-Achour/PointNet2_Segmentation/README.md

   year={2017}
 }
 ```
 pointNet++ is a network that can efficiently perform semantic segmentation using point-wise MLPs on non-uniformly sampled 3D point cloud data.
-This structure can achieve a high overall performance while keeping the computational cost low.
+This structure can achieve a high overall performance while keeping a low computational cost.
 This code is based on [PointNet++](https://github.com/yanx27/Pointnet_Pointnet2_pytorch)

 ---